nopphiphat/Node-Chat-App/README.md

 ## Deployed

 The application is deployed on Heroku, [https://nopi-chat-app.herokuapp.com/](https://nopi-chat-app.herokuapp.com/).
-User can access the website and start chatting with their friends in their specific room.
+User can access the website and start chatting with their friends in their specific room, and even send each other their location.

 ## Installing